ponrenjithnarayanavadivoo/be.abc.bank.accounts-api/README.md

 # Acconts-API

-This API acts as an interfae for account related service and it can be used by other application to make REST call with account service.
+This API acts as an interfae for account service and it can be used by other application to make REST call with account service.

 ### Prerequisites
 * Java 8